 This eight-step practical and proven process for building a stock portfolio will help you take a structured approach to achieve your investing goals.

 This article contains many researched and tested portfolio strategies, systems, and tools to help you achieve your goals, but this work does not constitute specific financial advice.
-I am not a financial advisor; I am a certified financial market technical analyst.
-I am not permitted to provide financial advice and accept no liability for any losses incurred.
+I am not a financial advisor but a certified financial market technical analyst.
+I cannot provide financial advice and accept no liability for any losses incurred.
 By using this work, you agree to our terms and conditions.

 This eight-step process for building a stable, diversified stock portfolio draws on years of research by the author and external academics and provides many practical examples.

 The first step in building a stock portfolio is establishing how much money you have to invest.
-A good rule of thumb is determining how much of your income you need to live on.
-Then invest half the money you do not need in stocks.
-It is good to reassess your investing whenever your income changes, e.g., when you change jobs.
-Another excellent piece of advice is to invest windfall income, such as bonuses or inheritances.
+A good rule of thumb is determining how much of your income you need to live on, then investing half the money you do not need in stocks.
+It is good to reassess your investment when your income changes, e.g. when you change jobs.
+Another excellent piece of advice is to invest any windfall income, such as bonuses or inheritances.

 How to calculate how much to invest

 Calculating how much to invest is simple.
-Take your total income after tax, and deduct your living expenses (including vacations, rent, mortgage).
+Take your total income after tax and deduct your living expenses (including vacations, rent, and mortgage).
 Next, deduct your emergency fund, and ensure you build an emergency fund that covers surprise expenses like illness, auto repair, or home damage.

 Income | Living Expenses | Emergency Fund | Investment Capital |